tony99nyr/epicauto/README.md

-#  H & A Automotive
+#  EpicAutoCenter
-A site I made in 2014 for a friend's automotive business which no longer exists.
+The new site for the H&A Automotive replacement.
+The site is now EpicAutoCenter.com

 ## Setup
     npm i